COMMUNITY MEMBERS TAUGHT HOW TO USE NARCAN

 The effort for combating this is especially strong in New York City and Suffolk County, Long Island, where heroin has become a particularly dominant force among more groups.
 Many experts speculate that since heroin has been able to infiltrate an increasingly larger portion of the US population, including upper-middle-class and affluent households, citizens are looking to protect themselves and those that they love.

 Tina Wolf, executive director of Suffolk’s Community Action for Social Justice, is leading the charge, holding public training on Narcan Administration at libraries.
 She’s even making private house calls to families who seek discreet advice on reviving an addicted friend or family member.
-So for her, efforts to promote the use of Narcan and increase training for bystanders has been successful.
+So for her, efforts to promote the use of Narcan and increase training for bystanders have been successful.
 National Public Radio (NPR) reports that health departments nationwide are trying to keep up with the demand for training.
 So far, it’s on track to distribute over 30,000 doses of Narcan this year.

 NPR also stated that although there has been an increase in training for first responders and civilians, some states have been opposed to it and voted down bills that would increase Narcan’s prevalence in the community.